Do you need to cut back on your caffeine?

 It’s your go-to way to start your day, gain energy in the afternoon or stay awake in the evenings.
 Whether you drink coffee, soda, energy drinks, caffeinated sparkling waters or any other beverage high in caffeine, the question is, how much is too much?

 “Caffeine is the most widely used stimulant drug in the world,” says Heather James, a cardiology physician assistant at Aurora Health Care.
-“Recent news about fatalities after consuming caffeinated lemonade at a popular restaurant chain has many patients asking about the risks of caffeine.”
+“Many patients are asking about the risks of caffeine after hearing news reports in recent years about fatalities related to consuming caffeinated lemonade at a popular restaurant chain.”

-The average healthy adult can safely consume up to 400 milligrams of caffeine per day, according to the U.S. Food and Drug Administration (FDA).
-This is equivalent to about four cups of coffee, 10 cans of soda, or two energy shots.
+The average healthy adult can safely consume up to 400 milligrams of caffeine per day, according to the U.S. Food and Drug Administration.
+This is equivalent to about four cups of coffee, ten 12 ounce cans of soda or two energy shots.

 The effects of caffeine can be felt within 15 minutes of consumption, and peak in your bloodstream one hour later and remain there for several hours.
 It can sometimes take up to 10 hours for caffeine to completely clear your bloodstream.